rbrandt88/Carver-Edison/README.md

 ## How to run

-1.Download the repository
+1. Download the repository

-2.From the root folder run the command:
+2. From the root folder run the command:

 	docker-compose up